Chasexj/Automated_IoT_Traffic_Generation/README.md

 Script to produce permutation/repetition based test suites (in language Arduino Software (IDE) readable language) given the button-corresponding rotations (as specified in comment on line 13).

 # time_stamp_labeling.py
-script to generate txt files containing relative timestamps of the button presses. (as specified in comment on line 8)
+Script to generate txt files containing relative timestamps of the button presses. (as specified in comment on line 8)

 # data_label.py
-labeling nprint encoded pcaps packets with corresponding button presses according to the timestamps. (as specified in comment on line 8)
+Labeling nprint encoded pcaps packets with corresponding button presses according to the timestamps. (as specified in comment on line 8)

 # rfc.py
-random forest classifier to perform machine learning evaluation on the labeled data.
+Random forest classifier to perform machine learning evaluation on the labeled data.

 # nprint
-note that nprint is used to encode the captured pcaps, specific usage of nprint can be found at https://nprint.github.io/nprint/
+Note that nprint is used to encode the captured pcaps, specific usage of nprint can be found at https://nprint.github.io/nprint/